hufflk96/notetakerexpresslkh/README.md

 # Note Taker ExpressLKH
 >### Description <br><br>
->  This note taking application allows users to write, save and delete notes easily.
-This app is a static webpage that is served by Express.js, and hosted by Heroku. <br><br>
+>  This application allows users to write, save and delete notes.
+This application also uses Express.js and deployed using Heroku. <br><br>

 ## Usage